 Hurricane Iota rapidly strengthened Monday into a Category 5 storm that is likely to bring catastrophic damage to the same part of Central America already battered by a powerful Hurricane Eta less than two weeks ago.

 Just as the remnants of Eta finally blew out to sea on Friday, another storm was brewing that could follow its path of death and destruction into Central America this weekend, and Tropical Storm Theta was moving closer to Europe.

 The record-breaking 2020 hurricane season is also far beyond what forecasters predicted at the beginning of this year.

 This section provides a curated collection of everything you need to know about impending storms during hurricane season, which runs from June through November.

-If a tropical storm or hurricane lands near Charleston or South Carolina, this section will offer answers to questions on emergency kits, evacuation routes, storm shelters and more.
+If a tropical storm or hurricane lands near South Carolina, this section will offer answers to questions on emergency kits, evacuation routes, storm shelters and more.

 Or sign up for our newsletter to get all of our latest alerts and coverage delivered to your inbox during storm season.